bvarberg/organization-exploration/ORGANIZATION.md

 Routes are also components, but each represents either a collection of related routes or a composition of components that make up the contents of a route.

-These use React's `Suspense` and `lazy` to lazily load the page implementations.
+These use React's `Suspense` and `lazy` to lazily load the page implementations based on [React's guide on route-based codesplitting](https://reactjs.org/docs/code-splitting.html#route-based-code-splitting).

 # Contexts & external services